 This episode would not have been possible without research assistance from Greg Armstrong and Jake Woods.

 If the name Hugo Gernsback seems familiar to you, you’ve been paying attention.
-After the famous 1916 Jersey shore shark attacks, Gernsback suggested we could eliminate the shark problem by dragging electrified fish hooks behind commercial transport ships.
-(We mentioned the idea in Series 8’s “Scarlet Billows.”)
+After the famous 1916 Jersey shore shark attacks (“Scarlet Billows”), Gernsback suggested we could eliminate the shark problem by dragging electrified fish hooks behind commercial transport ships.

 Shaver wasn’t the only person who borrowed from Edward Bulwer-Lytton’s The Coming Race.
-Scam artist Ann O’Delia Diss Debar tole the name “Adiva Veedya” from the novel for her last big scam.
+Scam artist Ann O’Delia Diss Debar (“Spirit Princess”) stole the name “Adiva Veedya” from the novel for her last big scam.
 In the language of the Vril, “A-Diva Veed-ya” means “the unerring and absolute truth of immortality.”
 In Mantong it means “detrimental to the vitality of animals and self.”
 Score one begrudging point for Shaver there.
-(We talked about Diss Debar in Series 3’s “Spirit Princess.”)

 Another author Shaver borrowed from was Abraham Merritt.
-Merrit’s The Moon Pool is about an evil underground civilization that can be accessed by secret passage hidden in the ruins of Nan Madol on the island of Pohnpei.
-(We talked about Nan Madol in Series 9’s “Liminal Space.”)
+Merrit’s The Moon Pool is about an evil underground civilization that can be accessed by secret passage hidden in the ruins of Nan Madol on the island of Pohnpei (“Liminal Space”).

-Dorothy Shaver kept mum about her husband’s beliefs about troglodytes and ray guns, because he kept mum about her belief in traditional Pennsylvania Dutch hex magic.
-(We visited the world of braucherei and hexerei in the tale of the York County hex murder from Series 5’s “Bound in Mystery and Shadow.”)
+Dorothy Shaver kept mum about her husband’s beliefs about troglodytes and ray guns, because he kept mum about her belief in traditional Pennsylvania Dutch hex magic (“Bound in Mystery and Shadow”).

-One of sources of friction between Shaver and Palmer was that Palmer kept trying to tie the Mystery back into the Oahspe, a weird Spiritualist Bible that an Amazing Stories reader had sent to him.
-(We talked about the origins of the Oahspe in Series 7’s “Suffer Little Children.”)
+One of sources of friction between Shaver and Palmer was that Palmer kept trying to tie the Mystery back into the Oahspe (“Suffer Little Children”), a weird Spiritualist Bible that an Amazing Stories reader had sent to him.

 - Ackerman, Forrest J. Forrest J. Ackerman’s World of Science Fiction.
 Los Angeles: General Publishing, 1997.